UCLOrengoGroup/cath-tools/docs/tools/cath-resolve-hits.md

 The output is the non-overlapping subset that maximises the sum of the hits' scores.

-The input file can contain data for multiple different query protein sequences but at the moment, they must be pre-grouped into consecutive lines.
+The input file can contain data for multiple different query protein sequences and they needn't be grouped into consecutive lines (though if they are, specify the `--input-hits-are-grouped` option).

 Usage
 -----